Remote & Hybrid Teaching at BU: A Guide to Disability & Access Services

-The following are very general tips for faculty who will be teaching remotely to students with various disabilities.
+The following are very general tips for faculty who will be teaching remotely or in-person to students with various disabilities.
 It’s not intended to be comprehensive or technical, but to provide guidance around some common issues, of which you may find useful over the next few weeks.
-DAS is here for general faculty questions email@example.com.
+DAS is here for general faculty questions firstname.lastname@example.org.

 Some Blackboard Basics

 - Blackboard is basically accessible to screen readers and other Assistive Technology (AT).

 - If you chose to administer exams in Blackboard you will need to know how to extend the timing options.*How do I implement Extended-Time in Blackboard for my student with a disability-related accommodation?

 New settings appear on the Test and Survey Options pages called Test/Survey Availability Exceptions.
 With these settings, instructors can select one or more groups or students and make a number of exceptions to the already established availability settings for a test or survey.
 Exceptions provide an accommodation to a student with a disability, such as allowing more time or attempts on the test, or providing accommodation for technology and language differences.
 Video tutorial.